Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 49.5-point total in six of nine games this season.
+- Tampa Bay has combined with its opponents to put up more than 49.5 points in six of nine games this season.

 - New York's games have gone over 49.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 50.9, is 1.4 points greater than Monday's over/under.

-- The 47.6 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49.5 over/under in this contest.
+- This contest's over/under is 1.9 points above the 47.6 these two squads combine to surrender per game this season.

-- The average total in Buccaneers games this season is 50.6, 1.1 points more than Monday's total of 49.5.
+- Buccaneers games this season feature an average total of 50.6 points, a number 1.1 points higher than Monday's over/under.

-- The 49.5 total in this game is 3.2 points above the 46.3 average total in Giants games this season.
+- In 2020, games involving the Giants have averaged a total of 46.3 points, 3.2 fewer than this game's set over/under.

 Buccaneers stats and trends

-- In Tampa Bay's nine games this year, it has three wins against the spread.

-- This season, the Buccaneers have won ATS in each of their three games as a favorite of 10.5 points or more.
+- The Buccaneers have an ATS record of 3-0 in their three games as a favorite of 10.5 points or more so far this season.

-- Tampa Bay's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Tampa Bay's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- The Buccaneers put up seven more points per game (31) than the Giants allow (24).
+- This year, the Buccaneers rack up seven more points per game (31) than the Giants surrender (24).

-- When Tampa Bay puts up more than 24 points, it is 3-3 against the spread and 5-1 overall.
+- Tampa Bay is 3-3 against the spread and 5-1 overall this season when the team records more than 24 points.

-- In games that Tampa Bay totals over 372.4 yards, the team is 2-5 against the spread and 5-2 overall.
+- Tampa Bay is 2-5 against the spread and 5-2 overall when the team piles up over 372.4 yards.

-- The Buccaneers have 12 giveaways this season, while the Giants have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Giants.